 A few other names for rose essential oil are:

 - rose essence

-A solvent, such as hexane, is used to agitate flowers in a vat.
+A solvent, such as hexane, helps to agitate flowers in a vat.
 This process draws out the aromatic components as well as soluble substances like pigment and wax.
 Vacuum processing removes the solvent from the extract for re-use.
-The remaining mass is known as concrete and is waxy in nature.
-The concrete is mixed with alcohol to dissolve aromatic constituents.
-Wax and other substances are left behind.
-Alcohol is evaporated, leaving behind the finished product – rose absolute, which may be subjected to further processing to remove impurities.
+The remaining mass, known as concrete, has a waxy feature.
+Mixing the concrete with alcohol helps to dissolve aromatic constituents, leaving behind wax and other substances.
+As the alcohol evaporates, the remnants of the finished product, or rose absolute, sit in the vat and may require further processing to remove impurities.

 Carbon dioxide extraction

 This method combines the best aspects of steam distillation and solvent extraction methods.
 Carbon dioxide extraction requires CO2 supercritical fluid to extract the aromatics from roses.

 CO2 supercritical fluid: Putting carbon dioxide under high pressure (at least 73,900mb) and at a high temperature (32.0 °C) allows it to convert into a supercritical fluid, which has solvation properties of a liquid and permeation properties of a gas.